GSA/itvmo/README.md

 Install [bundler](https://bundler.io/) on your machine.
 This is a package manager for all your ruby gems and relies on the `Gemfile` to make your project work and fires up the local environment.

+### Node and NPM

+There are many guides out there for installing Node and it's package manager NPM.
+Once it's on your system, run `npm install` from the root of your project.
+This installs the dependencies needed for USWDS to run as intended in the project.

-## Installing the Project
+## Installing the Project Files

 - Run the command `bundle install` from the project root to pull down all of the gems that Jekyll needs to get started.
 - Run the command `bundle exec jekyll serve --watch` which will start the development server.
+Always run with the `--watch` flag as this re-builds on changes and makes your files production ready.
 - Don't touch files in the `_site` directory, this gets built out every time a change is made.

 ## Project Files